maartene/DungeonCrawler/docs/TECHDEBT.md

 - Feature envy and/or message chains in `ContentView` and `GameView` where the world's internal properties get accessed directly.
 - Hard coded starting position for player in `World`
 - Inspecting the map for features (`hasWall` and `hasStairsUp`, ...)
+- `World` contains three times the same check for movement and turning